YPChen1205/LeetCode/README.md

 # Python Solutions to Some Filtered Leetcode Problems<br>

 The overview of those problems is listed in follow.
-These problems are mainly divided into *data structues* and *algorithms*.
+These problems numsre mainly divided into *data structues* and *algorithms*.
 The corresponding sollution can be find in the correspoinding folder.

 ---
 ### Data structures: